gmicroul/go-musicfox/README.md

 Depending on your graphics card, you may have to install one of the following: vulkan-radeon, vulkan-intel, or mesa-vulkan-drivers

 Compiling with clang is also possible - replace the g++ package with clang.

+go build github.com/cocoonlife/goflac:

+# pkg-config --cflags  -- flac

+Package flac was not found in the pkg-config search path.

+Perhaps you should add the directory containing `flac.pc'

+to the PKG_CONFIG_PATH environment variable

+Package 'flac', required by 'virtual:world', not found

+pkg-config: exit status 1

+sudo apt-get -y install libflac-dev flac